Wirefeed Embedded

 Who Embedded is for.

-- No active enterprise pipeline yet — there is nothing to defend in real time.
+- No active pipeline yet.
+There is nothing to defend in real time.

-- You want a broad market map of a space.
+- You want a broad market map, not competitor-specific tracking.

-- You want a dashboard or a research subscription.
+- You want a dashboard or an automated monitoring tool.

-- You need a full-time internal competitive intelligence hire today.
+- You need a full-time internal CI hire today.
+Embedded is fractional, not full-time.

 Pricing.